kidde60/Math-Magicians/README.md

-# Math magicians: events
+# Math magicians: refactor with hooks

-> In this project, you will add the logic needed to make the Calculator component you developed in the previous project actually work.
+> In this project you will refactor the Calculator component you developed in the past projects.
+Instead of using class based components, you will use now hooks.

 ## Built With